 Nonprofits and social enterprises tackle many of the thorniest challenges faced by society — problems that demand complex, sustained action and long-term investment.
 Yet these organizations are too often financed for the short-term, primarily through individual contributions and restricted philanthropic or public funds.
 The marketplace for social sector financing therefore largely fails the institutions and individuals in most urgent need of sustainable support.
 We must leverage the present crisis to implement bold changes that build financial strength and equity in the nonprofit sector.

 The misalignment between funding and objectives in the social sector has been the focus of our work over the past year as research assistants for Andrea Levere, an Executive Fellow at the Yale School of Management and President Emerita of Prosperity Now.
-Her project, Charting the Next Wave of Equitable Finance, was launched in the Fall of 2019 through the International Center for Finance at SOM, in partnership with the Program on Social Enterprise.
+Her project, Charting the Next Wave of Equitable Finance, was launched in the Fall of 2019 through the International Center for Finance at SOM, in partnership with the Program on Social Enterprise, Innovation, and Impact.
 The work built on Clara Miller’s 2018 call to revolutionize capital in the social sector: “If we want philanthropy to stay relevant in today’s 21st century world […] we must revolutionize our 19th century business model, operating precepts and conceptual frameworks to be fit for our purpose. […] Without access to some form of equity-like capital, nonprofits are pretty much sentenced to difficult, unhealthy, or slow growth.”

 Each of us brought a unique perspective to this work, as our prior careers spanned the private, public, nonprofit, and philanthropic sectors.
 In our research, we examined the collective practices of these sectors with the goal of understanding how financial tools can be adapted to better serve people and places left out of mainstream markets.
 Our conclusion is simply this: we should fund nonprofits using the same fundamental principle that drives enterprise growth and sustainability in the for-profit sector – matching sources and uses of funds – to provide reliable, scalable financing to build strength and resilience in the social sector.